 Creating content is essential for every small business.
 Whatever your product or service, content is the marketing tool that keeps you top-of-mind with customers and prospects.
-But in the tsunami of content out there, how can you make yours stand out?
+But in the tsunami of content out there, how can you create content that stand out?

 Whether you’re creating blogs, ebooks, or videos, your best bet is to do one of the following: